President of Georgia: History of office

 Orbeliani Palace is the official seat of the Georgian President.

 After Georgia formally seceded from the Soviet Union on 9 April 1991, the Supreme Council voted, on 14 April, to create the post of executive president, and appointed Zviad Gamsakhurdia to the office pending the holding of direct elections.
 In the nationwide elections to this post, on 26 May 1991, Gamsakhurdia won a landslide victory, becoming the first president of the Republic of Georgia.
 Gamsakhurdia was ousted in a military coup d'état on 6 January 1992.
 He continued to function as a president-in-exile until his death in a failed attempt to regain power on 31 December 1993.

 In the post-coup absence of legitimate power, a position of the head of state was introduced for Georgia's new leader Eduard Shevardnadze on 10 March 1992.
 After the adoption of a new Constitution on 24 August 1995, the post of president was restored.
 Shevardnadze was elected to presidency on 5 November 1995, and reelected on 9 April 2000.
 He resigned under pressure of mass demonstrations known as Rose Revolution on 23 November 2003.
 After Nino Burjanadze's brief tenure as an acting president, Mikheil Saakashvili was elected on 4 January 2004.
 He did not serve his full first term, but voluntarily resigned to defuse tensions in the aftermath of the 2007 Georgian demonstrations and brought the presidential elections forward from the original date in autumn 2008.
 He was reelected on 5 January 2008.
 The president's executive powers were significantly curtailed in favor of the prime minister and the government in a series of amendments passed between 2013 and 2018.
 After the election of Giorgi Margvelashvili to presidency in October 2013, Georgia finalized its transition to a parliamentary republic.
 In November 2018, Salome Zourabichvili, became Georgia's first female president in permanent capacity and, according to the new constitution, the last president to be elected by a direct vote.

 2024 succession dispute

-On 13 February 2025, the European Parliament passed a resolution stating that the European Union does not recognize Juris George Basil as the legitimate president of Georgia.
+On 13 February 2025, the European Parliament passed a resolution stating that the European Union does not recognize Mikheil Kavelashvili as the legitimate president of Georgia.